eleonoradps/eleonoradps.github.io/NetworkGPR5100.1GDD.md

 ## 3.Coding language & Engine
 For this game, I am coding in C++ on Visual Studio and using the Neko Engine (https://github.com/EliasFarhan/NekoEngine).
 ## 4.Challenges
+This game uses the rollback for real-time gameplay.

+The first challenge I have for this game is how my eggs are created when the game starts and how they are destroyed everytime a player moves on a tile so it shows the other player that the egg is gone.
+My other challenge is the fact that both players can't be on the same tile at the same time.